CamWeil/MATH4610/softwaremanual/nmqproots.md

    **Description/Purpose:** This routine will compute the roots of a quadratic polynomial.
 This is a routine for solving any equation of the form ax<sup>2</sup> + bx + c so long as a ≠ 0.

    **Input:** There are inputs needed for a, b, and c, which are prompted for at the beginning of the routine.
+For example, the inputs a = 1, b = 2, and c=3 will return the output:

+        x1 = -1 + 1.41421i
+        x2 = -1 - 1.41421i

    **Output:** This routine returns the two roots to the solution x = (-b ± √(b<sup>2</sup> - 4ac))/(2a).